 I would suggest for the Leo bathroom to dial down the red and orange.
 I would opt instead for pink or yellow.
 The bathroom needs more yin energy; it is a more water-oriented place.

 Make sure your bathroom can handle steam and won’t get mold.
 The bathroom should have warm and soothing elements.
 Work with elements of a young sun — from sunrise to noon.

 Also, add heart sharped items or stars.
 You want the bathroom to feel like a place where you can be rejuvenated and pampered.
 You don’t want it to be so relaxing that it makes you feel drowsy.

 - With more metal elements likely in the bathroom, you’ll want to avoid having too fierce of fire energy in the room.

-- Look for earthy tones and pottery to add.
+- Incorporate earthy tones and pottery.